treemoons/NodeJs-Chat/readme.md

 ﻿# MY NODEJS TEST
 > # **myWebChat**
-## this is client window for chat with others.
+## This is client window for chatting with others.
 -  adds below:
  ```html
  <object data="./NodeJs-Chat/myWebChat/chat.html" type="text/html"></object>
  ```
-- than you can just use the function to change the color of theme or other UI settings
+- Than you can just use the function to change the color of theme or other UI settings
 ```js
 initialFrameTheme({
     chat : document.getElementsByClassName('chat')[0], //object element